plumvillage/newsletter/src/en/articles/br-troi-duc-niem--i-have-a-dream.md

 *I have a dream that Mother Earth will again be clothed in her beautiful green mantle as humans plant billions of trees, restoring the abundance and the wonders of life.
 Many people around the world have this aspiration and are already helping deserts to become oases of green, lush trees, sustainable for farming again.*

-*I have a dream that on billions of rooftops, town halls, churches, and meditation halls around the globe glimmering solar panels will radiate and spread the warmth and light of Father Sun into our homes, along with wind turbines on the green land and the blue sea, totally replacing fossil fuels.*
+*I have a dream that on billions of rooftops, town halls, churches, and meditation halls around the globe, glimmering solar panels will radiate and spread the warmth and light of Father Sun into our homes, along with wind turbines on the green land and the blue sea, totally replacing fossil fuels.*

 *I have a dream that everywhere in the world small ‘Happy Farms’ and other kinds of intentional communities will sprout, harvesting not only delicious and fresh vegetables, but also the fruits of the practice, bringing forth the happiness and togetherness of people working and living in communities.*